sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 CREATE DATABASE
 ```

-Now, we can wrap that up in one terminal command:
+Now, we can wrap that up in one terminal command with rake's help.

+>Before you do this make sure your Postgres application/server is open and running.

 `rake db:create`

 Run it.
 Boom, database created.

 Now let's boot up our application and see what we get.
+In the root of the application run:

 ```
 rackup
 ```

 Start it up, check it out in your browser.
-Try clicking 'Add Artist' – crap!
+Try clicking 'Add Artist' – shucks!

 ![](http://s30.postimg.org/d5bpwkoo1/Screen_Shot_2015_07_10_at_10_42_37_AM.png)